In Hollywood, you will hear one particular lie all the time.

 In this post, I’m playing the role of the friend, you’re the hero, and I’m hoping that you won’t be upset when I tell you:

-Sometimes, the compliments you get from decision-makers about your work aren’t true.
+Sometimes, the compliments you get from decision-makers aren’t true.

 That’s why today we’re going to talk about exactly what “No,” “Maybe,” and “Yes” really sound like.

-Decision-makers don’t tell you the truth because they are trying to protect their relationship with you.
+Decision-makers in Hollywood such as agents, executives, producers, and stars, don’t tell you the truth because they are trying to protect their relationship with you.
 They want you to send them your future work, so they lie in order not to hurt your feelings.

-Chris Kelly, a writer for Real Time with Bill Maher wrote this in a recent article (crediting Merill Markoe):
+Chris Kelly, a writer for Real Time with Bill Maher wrote this (crediting Merill Markoe):